From 1924 to 2016 - Celebrating 94 Years on July 16, 2016

 Over the years, our membership has declined, as is true with most Masonic Lodges world wide.
 Even though we may be justly concerned about this unfortunate fact, we may also be comforted in knowing that we continue to attract a high quality of man to our Order, men who follow the teaching and symbolism of the Master Mason Degree, the search for truth and a sacred duty towards our Brethren.

-From the oldest Past Master to the youngest Master Mason in Malahat Lodge, we are all proud of "Our Mother" who is ninety years old.
+From the oldest Past Master to the youngest Master Mason in Malahat Lodge, we are all proud of "Our Mother" who is ninety-five years old.
 As we step out into our countdown towards our hundredth year, let us all pledge ourselves to uphold the traditions handed on to us by those wonderful Masons who came before us and vow that to the best of our ability we will attend regular and emergent communications and assist in whatever capacity we can.

 The Tradition of the Fraternity is alive and healthy